Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Potatoes are an excellent low-fat carb source and are high in the electrolyte potassium, making them a great choice for a great pump.

-Like pasta, though, potatoes are higher in fiber and do not digest as quickly.
-If you can eat a couple of hours before your workout, potatoes are a solid pump-inducing option.
+Like pasta, potatoes are higher in fiber and do not digest as quickly.
+Potatoes are a solid pump-inducing option if you can eat a couple of hours before your workout.

 Beets and supplements derived from beetroot have become quite popular recently due to their nitric oxide-boosting properties.